Minimal Degrees, Volume Growth, and Curvature Decay on Complete K\"ahler Manifolds: Preliminary results

 \subsection{Structure of K\"ahler manifolds with maximal volume growth and tangent cones}

-We first collect several results about the strucutures of complete noncompact K\"ahler manifold with nonnegative bisectional curvature and maximal volume growth and their tangent cones, and prove some relevant facts that will be used later.
+We first collect several results on the structure of complete noncompact K\"ahler manifolds with nonnegative bisectional curvature and maximal volume growth and their tangent cones, and prove some relevant facts that will be used later.

 The following is the main theorem in \cite{Liu19}. \begin{theorem} Let $(M^n,g)$ be a complete noncompact K\"ahler manifold with nonnegative bisectional curvature and maximal volume growth, $p\in M$.
 Let $\operatorname{AVR}(M,g)=\nu>0$.
 Then